 Woodturning tools are the direct connection we, as wood bowl creators, have between us and the wood.
 While countless woodturning tools are available, only a few select instruments are needed to form an elegant bowl.

-Here, I will share with you the gouges, scrapers, and other tools I use while making bowls.
-Each of the items has an Amazon link to check current price and availability.
+These are the gouges, scrapers, and other tools I use while making bowls.
+Each of the items has an Amazon link to check the current price and availability.

 The heart of the wood bowl turning arsenal is the bowl gouge.
 The bowl gouge can be shaped and sharpened in different ways for different purposes.
 It’s common to have two exact bowl gouges ground to different cutting tips to serve different purposes.